dotnet/roslyn-tools/src/RoslynInsertionTool/scripts/README.md

-## The files in this directory will NOT be automatically updated to the server.
+## The scripts in this directory are used to perform automatic insertions into the VS repo.

-## Please mirror changes between the server and source control.